-- 7.131.
+7.131.
 HDL configured devices are programmable electronic modules providing logic structures (e.g. arrays of gates and switches) which are customized by the I&C developer to provide specific functions.
-Field Programmable Gate Arrays (FPGA) are a common example of devices in this class. - 7.132.
-This customization involves special tools to formally describe the required functions to implement these functions. - 7.133.
-The guidance of this subsection is to be applied in conjunction with the life cycle guidance of section 2, the guidance for digital systems given above and the guidance for software given in section 9.
-It is applicable to devices that directly implement safety classified functions. - 7.134.
-Development of applications using HDL configured devices should follow a previously defined life cycle that fulfils the recommendations of section 2. - 7.135.
+Field Programmable Gate Arrays (FPGA) are a common example of devices in this class.

+7.132.
+This customization involves special tools to formally describe the required functions to implement these functions.

+7.133.
+The guidance of this subsection is to be applied in conjunction with the life cycle guidance of section 2, the guidance for digital systems given above and the guidance for software given in section9.
+It is applicable to devices that directly implement safety classified functions.

+7.134.
+Development of applications using HDL configured devices should follow a previously defined life cycle that fulfils the recommendations of section 2.

+7.135.
 Development plans should call for the justification of each technical decision in a manner that is understandable by a third party.

-- 7.136.
-Implementation plan for HDL programmed devices should define the means to ensure that each produced part complies with the design. - 7.137.
-Design requirements for HDL programmed devices should include timing requirements, such as gate delays and setup times. - 7.138.
+7.136.
+Implementation plan for HDL programmed devices should define the means to ensure that each produced part complies with the design.

+7.137.
+Design requirements for HDL programmed devices should include timing requirements, such as gate delays and setup times.

+7.138.
 The selection HDL of programmable devices and associated items such as libraries, Intellectual Property (IP) cores to be included in the final product, and hardware definition languages, should follow a defined and documented process to ensure their suitability

 7.139.
-If use of IP cores cannot be avoided:
+IP cores should only be used if the following conditions are satisfied:

 - a.
-The IP cores used should be obtained from qualified vendors, who followed high quality IP-cores development process, including a rigorous engineering process, well-defined and useful documentation, and ease of integration, and - b.
-Evaluations should be performed to determine potential introduction of hazards. - 7.140.
-If modifications of the pre-developed item are necessary to achieve acceptance, they should be specified, designed, implemented, and verified before the acceptance review. - 7.141.
-If the selected HDL programmed device includes auxiliary features (e.g., built-in self-test), their suitability in contributing to the performance of a safety function should be determined by evaluation of various elements including their development process (including verification process) and of their design. - 7.142.
-Standardized HDLs with qualified and compatible tools should be selected for programming the HDL programmable devices. - 7.143.
+The IP cores used should be obtained from qualified vendors, who followed high quality IPcores development process, including a rigorous engineering process, well-defined and useful documentation, and ease of integration, and - b.
+Evaluations should be performed to determine potential introduction of hazards.

+7.140.
+If modifications of the pre-developed item are necessary to achieve acceptance, they should be specified, designed, implemented, and verified before the acceptance review.

+7.141.
+If the selected HDL programmed device includes auxiliary features (e.g., built-in self-test), their suitability in contributing to the performance of a safety function should be determined by evaluation of various elements including their development process (including verification process) and of their design.

+7.142.
+Standardized HDLs with qualified and compatible tools should be selected for programming the HDL programmable devices.

+- 7.143.
 The design of HDL programed devices should: - a.
 Ensure that the behaviour of the HDL programmed devices (HPD) is deterministic.
 Deterministic design may be achieved, for example, by using internal synchronous design.
 Synchronous design favours correctness (avoidance of metastability issues) and testabity, and allows for the best use of design and verification tools. - b.
 Use only HPD structures having well-defined implementation and behavioural properties.
 Methods for achieving well-defined implementation and behaviour include: development of a formalized description of the device such as a register-transfer level description, (use of strict semantic and syntax rules, use of a "safety" subset of the HDL language, and use of predefined language and coding rules. - c.
 To the extent feasible, support using verification techniques based on mathematical theorem proving, - d.
-Explicitly handle all possible cases of logic and all operating modes of the HPD such as reset, power-on and normal operation.
+Explicitly handle all possible cases of logic and all operating modes of the HPD such as reset, power-on and normal operation. - e.
+Be correct for all possible timing cases resulting from bounding variations in supply voltages, temperature and microelectronic process. - f.
+Ensure that each function that is implemented in the HPD programmed device is testable.